LiterallyWize/PNGuin/README.md

 `.rbxm` binaries can be downloaded and imported directly from the [**Releases**](https://github.com/LiterallyWize/PNGuin/releases/latest) page.

 ### Using [pesde](https://github.com/pesde-pkg/pesde)
-[PNGuin is available as a pesde package](https://pesde.dev/packages/literallywize/pnguin), and can be installed using the following commands:
+[**PNGuin is available as a pesde package**](https://pesde.dev/packages/literallywize/pnguin), and can be installed using the following commands:
 ```bash
 pesde add literallywize/pnguin
 pesde install